What is a delegate and why do they matter?

 A county delegate must attend and participate in the annual county nominating convention for their party.
 They must cast ballots and choose the party’s nominees for elected positions in the state legislature and county offices for primary and general elections.
 In addition, delegates may also debate and vote on issues important to their county and attend to county party business.

-There are almost 4,000 GOP state and county delegates and more than 2,000 Democratic state and county delegates in Utah.
+There are around 4,000 GOP state and county delegates and around 2,800 Democratic state and county delegates in Utah.